Heineken N.V.: Recent history

-On 10 September 2015, Heineken International announced it would acquire a 50% stake in Lagunitas Brewing Company of Petaluma, California as part of an effort to allow Lagunitas to expand its operations globally.
-As part of the deal Lagunitas will no longer be considered a craft brewer as the Heineken stake is greater than 25%.
+On 10 September 2015, Heineken International announced it would acquire a 50% stake in Lagunitas Brewing Company of Petaluma in California as part of an effort to allow it (Lagunitas) to expand its operations globally.
+As part of the deal, Lagunitas would no longer be considered a craft brewer as the Heineken stake was greater than 25%.

 In January 2017, Heineken announced it was in negotiations to buy the Kirin Company's 12 breweries in Brazil.
 The following month, Heineken closed the deal and bought Brasil Kirin for US$700 million.

-After previously acquiring 50% of Lagunitas Brewing Company, Heineken announced, on 4 May 2017, it would be purchasing the remaining 50%—making it the sole owner of Lagunitas.
+On 4 May 2017, after previously acquiring 50% of Lagunitas Brewing Company, Heineken announced it would be purchasing the remaining 50% making it the sole owner of Lagunitas.

+In 2018, Heineken signed an agreement with China Resources Enterprises to purchase a 40% stake into the company.

 In June 2018, Heineken named Maggie Timoney as the CEO of Heineken USA, making her the first woman to become the CEO of a major United States beer supplier.

-In 2018, Heineken signed an agreement with China Resources Enterprises to purchase a 40% stake into the company.
+In June 2021, Heineken's stake in United Breweries of India increased to 61.5%, ultimately taking control of the company.

+In April 2023, Heineken completed the acquisition of Distell and Namibia Breweries.

+In May 2023, Heineken N.V. bought back €333 million in shares from FEMSA.
+FEMSA would no longer hold any shares in Heineken N.V. and Heineken Holding N.V. other than the Heineken Holding N.V. shares underlying the exchangeable bond.

+In August 2023, Heineken announced the sale of assets in Russia to the Arnest Group for €1 plus a €100 million commitment to repay domestic debt.